zy-zhou/HACS-release/README.md

   `python Train.py`

 ## Test & Evaluate the model
-* Print the scores on test set and save the predicts.
+* Print the scores on test set and save the predictions.
   `python Main.py`

 ## Change the Parameters